Skip to main content

 APISIX looks for L7 plugins within /apisix/plugins and L4 plugins within /apisix/stream/plugins in your custom directory.

-For our plugin, create a directory with a customized name and /apisix/plugins within the directory:
+For the custom plugin, create a directory with a customized name and /apisix/plugins within the directory:

 docker exec apisix-quickstart /bin/sh -c "mkdir -p custom-plugin/apisix/plugins"